CodehouseDK/Modern-frontend-and-sitecore/README.md

 #The modern frontend tooling stack and Sitecore
 I will try to give you a short introduction to some of the tools in the modern frontend development, this will be based on grunt.
-For this I will create a simple Sitecore MVC site, a shop website, I will be using LESS (link) and AngularJs.
+For this I will create a simple Sitecore MVC site, a shop website, I will be using LESS and AngularJs.
-I will be writing tests though I won’t go into details on the tests but I will look into Jasmine (Link) and Karma test runner (Link).
-And on the “same” page as with testing I will use some tools for static code analysis and linting to help us write better and more robust code.
-This will be the basics so I won’t go into details about how to integrate with you build system, this will be covered in another blog and I will not cover how to use Less, AngularJs and Bootstrap.
-If you need to learn more about these there are plenty resources out there.